Prof Craig Richardson

 Professor of Fine Art

-Craig Richardson is a graduate of The Glasgow School of Art, with exhibitions since the 1990s at Chisenhale Gallery, London’s ICA, The Irish Museum of Modern Art and the Jack Tilton Gallery, New York.
-He has curated exhibitions at Pitt Rivers Museum, Milton Keynes Gallery and Aberdeen Museum, supported with significant funding from the Arts Council of England and The Arts and Humanities Research Council.
+A graduate of The Glasgow School of Art (B.A.
+Hons, M.F.A. and PhD) with exhibitions at Chisenhale Gallery, The Irish Museum of Modern Art and Jack Tilton Gallery, New York, he has also curated exhibitions at Pitt Rivers Museum and Milton Keynes Gallery with funding from the Arts Council of England and The Arts and Humanities Research Council.
 In 2004 and 2005 he was nominated for the Paul Hamlyn Award for Visual Artists.

-Craig’s first teaching position was at The Glasgow School of Art, and he has held lectureships at the Universities of Derby, Oxford Brookes, Northumbria at Newcastle and Huddersfield.
-Management positions include Directorship of Postgraduate-Taught Programmes at Oxford Brookes’ School of Arts and Humanities and as an Associate Dean for Regional Engagement at Northumbria.
-As Professor of Fine Art at Northumbria between 2011 – 15 he collaborated on the development of the THES award-winning Northumbria / Baltic Partnership.
+Craig’s first teaching position was at The Glasgow School of Art, and he has held other lectureships at the Universities of Derby and Oxford Brookes.
+Other management positions include Directorship of Postgraduate-Taught Programmes at Oxford Brookes’ School of Arts and Humanities and as an Associate Dean for Regional Engagement at Northumbria in Newcastle.
+As Professor of Fine Art at Northumbria between 2011-15 he collaborated on the development of the THES award-winning Northumbria / Baltic Partnership.

-Following on from a number of AHRC-awarded grants in 2015 he recently completed two terms as an AHRC Peer Review College member, during which he chaired a number of prioritisation panels for Studentships, Research Grants, and in Follow-On Impact.
-He was the attending member and lead academic in New Delhi for the first UnBox Fellowship scheme in partnership with The British Council.
-From 2007-10 he was an Honorary Visiting Research Fellow at The University of Dundee.
+Following on from a number of AHRC-awarded grants, in 2015 he completed two terms as an AHRC Peer Review College member, during which he chaired a number of prioritisation panels for Studentships, Research Grants, and Follow-On Impact.
+He was the attending member and lead academic in New Delhi for the first UnBox Fellowship scheme in a AHRC-led partnership with The British Council.
+Recently he reviewed for the Icelandic Research Fund From 2007-10 he was an Honorary Visiting Research Fellow at The University of Dundee.
+He is a member of the Venice Biennale Fellows Steering Group, a Senior Fellow of the Higher Education Academy (SFHEA) and the joint Editor-in-Chief of Routledge’s Journal of Visual Art Practice.

 Craig was a Principal Lecturer in Art at Oxford Brookes until 2010, leading on various UG modules and Programme developments, review and revalidation.
 At Loughborough he is currently teaching Part C Fine Art students towards their final year exhibition.